galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 # Process single-cell data

+In order to get a good understanding of the accuracy of our deconvolution tools, we are going to run our evaluations multiple times.
+This is to ensure that a single good or bad evaluation doesn't become indicative of the overall tool's performance.

+However, instead of running all of our tools multiple times for each evaluation (which would be quite time consuming!), we will leverage "batch computation" in Galaxy.
+By storing our data in collections, any tools or workflows that use with that data will run individually for each element in the collection.
+We will now perform some pre-processing of our data to get it into the right format.

 ## Transpose Expression Matrix

-Inspecting the expression data file, we can see that currently the rows represent genes and columns represent cells.
+If we inspect the expression data file downloaded earlier, we can see that currently the rows represent genes and columns represent cells.
 However, this needs to be swapped for the later workflows.
-So first we will transpose the expression matrix.
+To fix this we will transpose the expression matrix.

 > <hands-on-title>Transpose expression matrix</hands-on-title>
 >